Steve2608/Computational-Data-Analytics/reports/UE1/report1.md

       the validation set is a real use case, how do you assess the estimates of the evaluation methods from the previous two tasks?*

-Surprisingly, the accuracies obtained via evaluating the models using the validation set, which are listed below, are most of the time higher, than the accuracy results obtained by performing cross validation on the train set.
+The accuracies obtained via evaluating the models using the validation set, which are listed below, are most of the times slightly lower, than the accuracy results obtained by performing cross validation on the train set.
-While this is typically not a common thing to see, it can be explained via assuming that a "lucky" split has been made during the Stratified Splits, resulting in a validation fold that is easy to predict for the trained classifier.
-Furthermore, it could be that the data is very homogeneous and as the model is trained on the full training set whilst evaluating it using the validation set, it has seen _more_ data during the training process, which can enhance its accuracy.
+We can observe, that the Accuracy estimates using LOOCV or 1x20 are fairly equal to the Validation accuracy.
+Especially the 5x2 CV and 1x5 CV estimates are sometimes pretty different compared to the validation accuracy.
+As a result, it is recommended to apply 1x20 CV, LOOCV or 10x10 CV to obtain accuracy estimates.

 | Fold  | Dataset       | 1x5 CV  | 1x10 CV | 1x20 CV | LOOCV   | Self    | 10x10 CV | 5x2 CV | Validation |
 |-------|---------------|---------|---------|---------|---------|---------|---------|---------|------------|